moorelabvanderbilt/moorelabwiki/mouses.md

 See [cage cards](/mouses/cage-cards).
 ## Mouse breeding
-The basic procedures involved in breeding adults and weaning young mice.
+The basic procedures involved in breeding adults to produce new mice.

 See [mouse breeding](/mouses/mouse-breeding).